 Come up with clear answers for the above while being as concise as possible.
 Your interviewer will likely have other candidates to interview, so prepare short yet memorable answers.
-Be careful not to approach the product as a consumer would: you should explain what you like about the product from a PM’s perspective.
+Be careful not to approach the product as a consumer would: you should explain what you like about the product from a Product Manager’s perspective.

 Lastly, don’t tell interviewers what you think they want to hear.
 Show them that you’re driven by the challenges of product management and design with your own ideas and opinions.

-Structuring Your Answer
+Prepare Your Answer

 - How does the product solve the user’s problem?

 - What qualities or features delight the user?